-© 2021 Blue Prism Cloud Limited.
-"Blue Prism", the "Blue Prism" logo and Prism device are either trademarks or registered trademarks of Blue Prism Limited and its affiliates.
+© "Blue Prism", the "Blue Prism" logo and Prism device are either trademarks or registered trademarks of Blue Prism Limited and its affiliates.
 All Rights Reserved.

-All other trademarks are hereby acknowledged and are used to the benefit of their respective owners.

-Blue Prism Cloud Limited and its affiliates are not responsible for the content of external websites referenced by this help system.
+All trademarks are hereby acknowledged and are used to the benefit of their respective owners.
+Blue Prism is not responsible for the content of external websites referenced by this document.

-Blue Prism Cloud Limited, 2 Cinnamon Park, Crab Lane, Warrington, WA2 0XP, United Kingdom.
+Blue Prism Limited, 2 Cinnamon Park, Crab Lane, Warrington, WA2 0XP, United Kingdom.
 Registered in England: Reg.
-No. 8534024.
-Tel: +44 870 879 3000.
+No. 4260035.
+Tel: +44 370 879 3000.
 Web: www.blueprism.com